-The Patient Chart Manager application was running on a test database housed on a Hewlett Packard Proliant DL380 VMWare Virtual Machine running the Windows Server 2012 R2 Standard operating system - a 64-bit OS with x64 based processor - with 1440 x 900 screen resolution.
-The application was running on a high-speed LAN.
+The Patient Chart Manager application was running in a test environment on Windows Server 2012 R2 Standard with 1440 x 900 screen resolution.
 Technically, the system performance (i.e. response time) was representative to what actual users would experience in a field implementation.